Inflationary branch decoherence and the cosmological arrow of time: Reduced density matrix and influence functional

-When $\Gamma \gg 1$ for macroscopically distinct configurations (Eq.~(\ref{eq:decoherence_functional})), the reduced density matrix becomes approximately diagonal.
+When $\Gamma \gg 1$ for macroscopically distinct configurations, the reduced density matrix becomes approximately diagonal.

+\textit{A note on two distinct decoherence functionals.} This paper computes $\Gamma$ in two complementary ways that yield different e-fold scales and should not be confused.

+\emph{(i)~Geometric branch-decoherence functional} (section~\ref{sec:boundary}).
+The \emph{single-mode} overlap factor $|\mathcal{D}_k(z)|$ is independent of both the spectator coupling~$\hat\lambda$ and the UV cutoff: it is determined entirely by the Bunch--Davies mode functions on the two semiclassical branches.
+The \emph{band-integrated} diagnostic $\Gamma_{+-}=-\sum_k\ln|\mathcal{D}_k|$ necessarily depends on the upper phase-space boundary~$k_{\max}$ once one sums over a finite mode band, but this dependence is analytically controlled: in the massless limit the integral can be evaluated in exact closed form (section~\ref{sec:boundary}), and the resulting asymptotic expansion separates $\Gamma_{+-}$ into a cutoff-sensitive leading term and a universal subleading piece.
+The integrated functional crosses unity within $\approx 0.5$ $e$-folds for representative mode bands.

+\emph{(ii)~Interaction-dependent noise-kernel functional} (sections~\ref{sec:kernel} and~\ref{subsec:coarsegraining}).
+This measures the rate at which a specific spectator sector suppresses off-diagonal elements of the reduced density matrix for the system perturbation~$\zeta_L$.
+It depends explicitly on the spectator coupling~$\hat\lambda$ and, through the noise kernel~$N(x,x')$, on the UV regulation scheme; this functional crosses unity at several to~$\sim\!10$ $e$-folds depending on~$\hat\lambda$ and on the coarse graining.

+The two quantities are not competing predictions for the same process: the first isolates the geometric asymmetry between cosmological branches --- with a cutoff-independent single-mode law and an analytically controlled band-integrated diagnostic --- while the second quantifies how system--environment interactions exploit that asymmetry, with rates that depend on the noise-kernel regulation.
+Both confirm irreversible classicalisation well within inflation.

-\section{Explicit Noise Kernel for a Light Environment Field}
+\section{Explicit noise kernel for a light environment field}

-We consider an environment consisting of a light scalar field $\sigma$ with mass $m_{\sigma} \lesssim H$ in the Bunch--Davies (BD) vacuum \cite{PolarskiStarobinsky,Kiefer}.
-The leading effective interaction with the long-wavelength curvature perturbation is modeled as
+We consider an environment consisting of a light spectator scalar field~$\sigma$ with mass $m_{\sigma}\lesssim H$ in the Bunch--Davies (BD) vacuum~\cite{PolarskiStarobinsky,Kiefer,Maldacena2003,CheungEtAl2008}.
+Rather than postulating the system--environment coupling, we derive its leading long-wavelength form from the covariant spectator action

-with $a(\eta)=-1/(H\eta)$.
-Such a coupling captures the universal fact that long-wavelength curvature perturbations modulate local volumes and hence the dynamics of additional sectors.